toddmaisano/covid-19-data-engineering-project/README.md

 The project centers on ten datasets hosted in AWS S3:

-1. COVID-19 testing dataset from John's Hopkins providing insights into testing results, and mortality information per location
+1. John's Hopkins provided COVID-19 testing dataset showing insights into testing results, and mortality information per location
-2. REAC provided testing for all of US
+2. COVID-19 Tracking Project provided testing for all of US
-3. REAC provided testing per state in US
+3. COVID-19 Tracking Project provided testing per state in US
-4. REAC
+4. COVID-19 Tracking Project provided total testing for all US
 5. NY Times Testing and hospitalization separated by state
 6. NY Times Testing and hospitalization for all of US
-7. NY Times Total testing information
+7. Definitive Healthcare provided Hospital Bed Utilization in the US
 8. Lookup table for State Abbreviations and names
 9. Lookup table for county population
 10. Lookup table for country codes